flipacholas/Architecture-of-consoles/articles/playstation-2.md

 - **16 KB of Scratchpad RAM**: Also known as 'Fast RAM'.
 - **Memory management unit**: Interfaces memory access with the rest of the system.

 The core is complemented with a **dedicated floating point unit** (identified as 'COP1') that accelerates operations with 32-bit floating point numbers (also known as `floats` in C).
+This is a peculiar block as it doesn't follow the IEEE 754 standard, most evident with its absence of `infinity` (computed as `0` instead).
+For more information, check out Krysto's 'Nightmare on Floating-Point Street' (link in the 'Sources' section).

 ### A recognisable memory choice